 Know Before You Go

 One of the keys to safely navigating Montana’s dangerous roads is preparation.
-Always check the weather forecast before embarking on a journey.
+Always check the weather forecast before taking the trip.
 This is especially crucial when driving on high-elevation roads where weather conditions can change rapidly.

 Be sure to check road conditions too.
 Many roads, especially those in mountainous areas, can be affected by landslides, rockfalls, or other hazards.
 It’s always best to be aware of what lies ahead so that you can plan your route accordingly.